Privately held company: Form of organization

 Private companies may be called corporations, limited companies, limited liability companies, unlimited companies, or other names, depending on where and how they are organized and structured.
 In the United States but not generally in the United Kingdom, the term is also extended to partnerships, sole proprietorships or business trusts.
 Each of those categories may have additional requirements and restrictions that may impact reporting requirements, income tax liabilities, governmental obligations, employee relations, marketing opportunities, and other business obligations and decisions.

 In many countries, there are forms of organization that are restricted to and are commonly used by private companies, for example, the private company limited by shares in the United Kingdom (abbreviated Ltd) or unlimited company and the proprietary limited company (abbreviated Pty Ltd) or unlimited proprietary company (abbreviated Pty) in South Africa and Australia.

 In India, private companies are registered by the Registrar of Companies, which is under the Ministry of Corporate Affairs.
 Indian private companies must contain the word Private Limited at the end of their names.

 Reporting obligations and restrictions

 Privately held companies generally have fewer or less comprehensive reporting requirements and obligations for transparency, via annual reports, etc. than publicly traded companies do.
 For example, in the United States, privately held companies are not generally required to publish their financial statements.
 By not being required to disclose details about their operations and financial outlook, private companies are not forced to disclose information that may potentially be valuable to competitors and so can avoid the immediate erosion of customer and stakeholder confidence in the event of financial duress.
 Further, with limited reporting requirements and shareholder expectations, private firms are afforded a greater operational flexibility by being able to focus on long-term growth rather than quarterly earnings.

+Private companies may also raise capital through private placements, venture capital, or private equity investments without becoming subject to the ongoing disclosure requirements that generally apply to publicly traded companies.

 In addition, private company executives may steer their ships without shareholder approval, which allows them to take significant action without delays.